autogluon/autogluon/docs/tutorials/image_classification/beginner.md

 print(result)
 ```

-Of course you can feed in multiple images, let's use images in test dataset as an example:
+You can also feed in multiple images all together, let's use images in test dataset as an example:
 ```{.python .input}
 bulk_result = classifier.predict(test_dataset)